-This is a parlour game that can be incorporated into lesson plans.
-The class may be divided into few groups.
+This is a parlor game that can be incorporated into lesson plans.
+The class may be divided into a few groups.
 The first group will think of a topic and give a small clue while the next group asks 20 questions in the process of guessing that topic.
 This creates interest in the subject, and the students will be motivated to come prepared with the information regarding that topic.

-B.) Word Lightening Games
+B.) Word Lightning Games

-In this game, players have to list of many words that start from an alphabet (announced by the teacher or referee)in a very short duration; For example, the Accounts lecturer can divide students into groups and play this game.
-Care to be taken in choosing alphabets which form words that are common in Accounts terminology.
+In this game, players have to list many words that start from an alphabet (announced by the teacher or referee)in a very short duration; For example, the Accounts lecturer can divide students into groups and play this game.
+Care to be taken in choosing alphabets that form words that are common in Accounts terminology.

 2. Quiz competitions